tefl/tesol certification guide (2026):

 Ask yourself:

-In general, if you're just starting out and want to teach online or find your first job abroad, go with an accredited 120-hour course.
+In general, if you are just starting out and want to teach online or find your first job abroad, go with an accredited 120-hour course.

 If you later decide that teaching is really your thing and you want to move into more competitive schools or university programmes, you can always add a CELTA-type or higher-level qualification on top to strengthen your options.